deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 The _Upgradeability_ of the `RewardsCoordinator`, controlled by the `ProxyAdmin`, means that the economic parameters governing reward distribution could be modified.
 This includes the 90/10 default split between _Stakers_ and _Operators_.

-## PermissionController
+### PermissionController

-The `PermissionController` is a contract that allows AVS and Operators to appoint general admins (can call any function in Eigenlayer on any address) or appointees (can call only selected addresses and functions).
+The `PermissionController` is a contract that allows AVS and Operators to appoint general admins (can call many functions in Eigenlayer) or appointees (can call only selected addresses and functions).

 The _Upgradeability_ of the `PermissionController`, controlled by the `ProxyAdmin`, means that permissions to slash operators on behalf of AVS can be hijacked by a permission owner going rogue, leading to _loss of funds_ for _Stakers_ and loss of delegated stake for _Operators_.

-## PauserRegistry
+### PauserRegistry

 The `PauserRegistry` contract informs all pausable contracts, who can pause, and who can unpause.

-## EIGEN and bEIGEN
+### EIGEN and bEIGEN

 The BackingEigen (`bEIGEN`) token contract is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
 New minters of `bEIGEN` can be appointed with the `setIsMinter` function, which could lead to malicious minters mis-using this minting right to wrap it into EIGEN tokens.

-## AVSs

-AVSs are free to design their own reward logic, whether it is based on offchain or onchain data, and can distribute rewards in any ERC20 token.
-For instance, an AVS can distribute a flat rate of rewards or a performance-based reward structure that is dependent on the work performed by Operators within a certain time period.
-Additionally, an AVS can submit multiple reward submissions, denominated in different tokens, to offer more flexibility in the distribution of rewards.

-## Programmatic Incentives
+### Programmatic Incentives

-Programmatic Incentives are distributed in `EIGEN` tokens minted by the Eigenlayer protocol and handed to stakers and operators through the `RewardsController` contract.
+Programmatic Incentives (PI) are distributed in `EIGEN` tokens minted by the Eigenlayer protocol and offered to _Stakers_ and _Operators_ through the `RewardsController` contract.

 # Dependencies

-The Eigenlayer protocol is not dependent on any single AVS or Operator.
-However, _AVSs_, _Stakers_ and _Operators_ dependend on each other, and it is recommended to be well diversified with their counterparties to mitigate dependency risks.
+The Eigenlayer protocol does not depend on single _AVSs_ or _Operators_.
+However, _AVSs_, _Stakers_ and _Operators_ depend on each other, and it is recommended to be well diversified with their counterparties to mitigate dependency risks.

 The following subsections highlight risks potentially coming from _AVSs_ and _Operators_.

 ## Slashing Operators

-When slashing is not paused, the _AVSs_ can slash _Operators_ by specifying which _Strategies_ should be slashed and by which amount.
+During normal operation, when slashing is not paused, the _AVSs_ can slash _Operators_ by specifying which _Strategies_ should be slashed and by which amount.
 This leads to _loss of funds_ for _Stakers_ and loss of delegated stake for _Operators_.
 The slashing can be fair (according to published terms by the _AVSs_) or unfair (not according to published terms by the _AVSs_).
 Slashing can be paused by pausers registered in the `PauserRegistry` contract.

 ## Deregistering Operators from Operator Sets

-Deregistration of _Operators_ from _operator sets_ can be prevented by _AVSs_ by reverting `deregisterOperator` on the registered `AVSRegistrar` contract, a contract specific to each _AVS_ that is controlled by each _AVSs_.
+Deregistration of _Operators_ from _Operator Sets_ can be prevented by _AVSs_ by reverting `deregisterOperator` on the registered `AVSRegistrar` contract, a contract specific to each _AVS_ that is controlled by each _AVSs_.
 This could open a greater time window for an _AVS_ to slash _Operators_, leading to _loss of funds_ for _(Re)Stakers_ and loss of delegated stake for _Operators_.

 ## Slacking Operators

-_Operators_ could technically, provoke slashing and _loss of funds_ for restakers, but it is not in their interest to do so, as it would lead to a loss of reputation.
+_Operators_ could technically provoke slashing and _loss of funds_ for restakers, but it is not in their interest to do so, as it would damage their reputation.

 # Governance